Integral models of Shimura varieties with parahoric level structure: Shimura varieties and local models

 \begin{Remark} {\rm a) We expect that the map $q: \widetilde\SSh_{\eK}(\eG, X)\to {\rM}^{\rm loc}_{G,X}$ is surjective.
 However, we don't know how to uniquely characterize the model $\SSh_{\eK}(\eG, X)$ of $\Sh_{\eK}(\eG, X)$ in general, even after assuming this statement.
 However, see \ref{RemarkCharacterize} for a partial result in this direction.

 b) Assume that $G$ is unramified over $\Q_p$, \emph{i.e.} quasi-split over $\Q_p$ and split over an unramified extension of $\Q_p$.
-Then given $x\in \B(G, \Q_p)$, there is $x'\in \B(G, \Q_p)$ such that $\Gg^\circ_x=\Gg_{x'}$.
-(One can take $x'$ to be a generic point of the smallest facet that contains $x$, see \emph{e.g.} \cite{HainesBC}, Cor.
-2.3.2.)
-Therefore, in this case, Theorem \ref{localmodeldiagramThm} and its corollaries can be applied to Shimura varieties for {\em all} parahoric subgroups of $G(\Q_p)$.
-This observation does not extend to ramified groups.
-See the next section for the general case. } \end{Remark} \end{para}
+Then given $x\in \B(G, \Q_p)$, such that $\Gg^\circ_x(\Z_p)$ is contained in a hyperspecial subgroup, there is $x'\in \B(G, \Q_p)$ such that $\Gg^\circ_x=\Gg_{x'}$.
+(One can take $x'$ to be a generic point of the smallest facet that contains $x$, see \emph{e.g.} Lemma 7.0.2 of the Corrigendum for \cite{HainesBC}.)
+Therefore, in this case, Theorem \ref{localmodeldiagramThm} and its corollaries can be applied to Shimura varieties for all such parahoric subgroups of $G(\Q_p)$.